-Since Fall of 2016, I have helped dozens of communities migrate to Discourse from inferior forums (clearly, I believe that all other forums are inferior!).
+Since Fall of 2016, I have helped dozens of communities migrate to Discourse from inferior forums (since my entire living comes from Discourse, I believe that all other forums are inferior!).

 Can you migrate my forum?